artela-network/artela-docs/docs/Build-with-Artela/03-Public-Service.md

 ## 2. Use Case

 Among many Defi protocols, it is common for users to stake governance tokens to earn profits and share the profits with DAOs.
-As Smart Contracts do not have the ability to execute on a schedule, users who want to maximize their profits need to deploy services outside the chain to trigger Smart Contracts for auto-compound staking rewards.
+As Smart Contracts do not have the ability to execute on a schedule, users who want to maximize their profits need to deploy off-chain services to trigger Smart Contracts for re-staking of staking rewards.
 Deploying services outside of the chain in this way will bring additional security issues and also lose real-time performance.

-Developers can use Aspect to build native Smart Contract timers within Artela Network, for example, a daily trigger at 12:00 to implement a compound staking profit aggregator.
-Artela Network ensures the security of public services, and because it is based on on-chain native implementation, it is more accurate and real-time compared to off-chain deployed services.
+Developers can use Aspect to build native Smart Contract timers within Artela Network, for example, a daily schedule at 12:00 to implement a compound staking profit aggregator.
+Artela Network ensures the security of public services, and because it is based on on-chain native functionality, it is more accurate and real-time compared to off-chain services.

-This model of building public services is called Public Service in Artela Network, as illustrated below:
+This model of building common shared services is called Public Service in Artela Network, as shown below:

 <center>
 <img